-My 2nd time in Asuncion was fantastic and I got to see much of the city this time.
+My 2nd and 3rd times in Asuncion were fantastic and I got to see much of the city.
 It was raining the 1st time I came here in 2009 and I

 hostel near the historical center around the corner from Plaza Uruguaya so this was the first place I visited.
 It's a beautiful big leafy

 or Aphrodite (they are not sure which one she is) and to the mothers.
-A few locals were sitting and playing checkers on the park benches.
+The locals like to sit and play checkers on the park benches.

 celebrating its bicentennial and around this part of the city were dozens of pictures on street lamp poles of famous and important people

 of natives painted black with big red lips outside on the sidewalk.
-I now came to Plaza Juan E. O'Leary, a nice park, lots of trees and a
+Plaza Juan E. O'Leary, a nice park, lots of trees and a

 monument obviously to Juan E. O'Leary (1879-1969), an historian, journalist, politician and poet.
 Next I saw the landmark building called